What to Look for in a Counselor

 Let's take a look at each of these characteristics separately.

-Likeability, of course, begins with genuineness–an authenticity.
-It’s not something that can be faked.
+Likeability, of course, begins with genuineness--an authenticity.
+It's not something that can be faked.
 Most people can spot a fake pretty quickly.
 The ability to be liked is absolutely not based on the ability to charm, manipulate, or put on a good show.

 You see, the relationship you have with your counselor will be a professional one, but it will be unlike almost any other professional relationship that you have.
 You don't necessarily need to like your accountant or lawyer, for example; as long as they are doing the best job for you, you're kind of okay with not liking them.
 If I needed surgery, and the best surgeon around was totally devoid of personality, I'd still let her operate because I don't need her to be nice; I need her to have steady hands.

-With your counselor, though, you will likely find yourself sitting together for an hour at a time and sharing your intimate details, private thoughts or deep-seated fears; for that, you’ll want to be friendly–but not friends with–your counselor.
+With your counselor, though, you will likely find yourself sitting together for an hour at a time and sharing your intimate details, private thoughts or deep-seated fears; for that, you'll want to be friendly--but not friends with--your counselor.

 When you meet your counselor for the first time, she is probably more comfortable than you are, having done countless intakes.
 You, of course, have probably thought about counseling for a long time before actually picking up the phone to make an appointment, so just walking in the door is a major victory for you.
 Your counselor knows that, and will probably spend that first session trying to keep you at ease while simultaneously gathering information.
 In short, your counselor will want to normalize the situation for you.
 (BTW: You will probably cry during your intake.
 It is absolutely okay.
-We expect it–that’s why there is a box of tissues conveniently placed right beside your chair.)
+We expect it--that's why there is a box of tissues conveniently placed right beside your chair.)

 After your first session, perhaps your loved one will ask, "So, how did it go?"
 "I liked her," or "I felt comfortable with her" is one of the best things that your counselor would want to hear you say if she was a fly on the wall.
 The absolutely best thing to hear?
 "I liked her.
 I feel like she can help me."
 That speaks to our next point: effectiveness.